sfwem/topobot/README.rst

 TopoBot is a command-line tool to generate topology graphs of AREDN Mesh Networks.

+From VE3IRR's "bbhn-tools":

+    Each mesh node appears in an oval.
+Arrows between nodes indicate the link cost (i.e. expected number of transmissions required per packet).
+Solid lines between nodes indicate Ethernet links.
+Nodes beginning with the same call sign are grouped together.

 Additionally, TopBot can be run as a Slack bot and will respond to queries in a Slack group.

 .. contents::